sondregronas/mkdocs-google-translate/README.md

       url: example.com  # optional (required for local testing)
 ```
 > **Note:** If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set, but now you have to enable it explicitly.

+## Incompatabilities
+This plugin is somewhat incompatible with the mkdocs feature `navigation.instant`, due to the fact that the page heading never changes with the feature enabled.